A Flexible Itinerary for 3 Days in Sydney [2024]

 Head to:

-The city council labels these small suburbs “villages” and they have lots of hidden gems.
+The city council labels these small suburbs “villages” and they have lots of under-the-radar spots.
 We have individual guides to these places, so click through and see which one grabs you.
 You can easily reach these areas by bus or train from Circular Quay Station in under 20 minutes.

 Evening – Rooftop bars or Chinatown and Darling Harbour